I’ve got news for you: Going through traditional applications gets old for hiring managers, too.

 So, in an attempt to make the experience a little more engaging—for me and for the applicants—I recently led a hiring process where I asked candidates to create a Tumblr showing us why they’d be the best person for the job.
 The job being our company’s apprenticeship—which is essentially a six-month immersion into ad agency life where the selected candidate rotates through various departments and is mentored by senior team members.

 I liked that it leveled the playing field.
-It allowed applicants to show personality and creativity, and it allowed me to judge skills that would directly translate to the role (so I wouldn’t dismiss people who might not have the exact background I’d requested in the job posting).
+A creative resume allowed applicants to show personality and creativity, and it allowed me to judge skills that would directly translate to the role (so I wouldn’t dismiss people who might not have the exact background I’d requested in the job posting).
 It gave more opportunity to a broader group of people, while also weeding out those who weren’t willing to go the extra mile.

 We hired Jessi, whose Tumblr resume is a thing of beauty.
 It demonstrates her eye for creative work and imagery.
 It’s clean, it’s simple, and gives an honest breakdown of what she’s done in her life—both professionally and personally—and how what she’s learned would be applicable to the job.
 She showcased design skills, passion for her work, and interests outside of what we’d be hiring her for.
 (That’s the kind of person I want on my team!)